**William Joseph Barker (1875-1948) and **Beatrice Emily Jane Cusens (1874-1957)

 Grave of William Joseph Barker and his wife Beatrice Emily Cusens in Jamestown.

 Beatrice Emily Jane (Trissie/ Trixie) (1st June 1874 – the 4th August 1957), was one of 7 children born to **Edward Adolphus Cusens and **Fanny Kingdom Orchard (See **Mary Ann Stears (1820 – 1903) and **George Adolphus Cusens (1819 – 1911)).
+My mother (Denise Clur nee Barker), told me that her grandmother, Trissie’s special claim to fame was being born in an ox wagon.
 Edward and Fanny’s children were: Francis Douglas, Claude Edward, Trissie (married Barker), Constance, Fanny Gertrude May (married Anderson), Hazel Gwendoline (married Kemp), Hilda May (married Butt).
 Constance, unfortunately drowned at the age of about 10 years (Winsome Barker’s family tree).

 What my grandfather does not tell in his letter about his father above, is that Alexander James Kidwell was William Joseph’s friend.
 He called Will “my dearest chum” in a letter dated 23rd March 1900 and signed it “Your old chum“.
 Alexander Kidwell married Fanny Kingdom Cusens’ sister, Jane Wills Orchard (19.2.1848 – 16.10.1922) in 1867.
 Alexander Kidwell was the grandson of Alexander Kidwell and Phebe Tubb, both 1820 settlers.
 Alexander James’ father died when Alexander James was only 14 years old and he was left to fend for himself which he did very successfully.
 A.J.
 Kidwell is regarded as the “Father of Jamestown”.
 Besides being a merchant and Special Justice of the Peace, he was also a Methodist preacher.
 Some of the old photographs of the Braker family in Jamestown were taken at the K.H.
 Kidwell studios, Jamestown.
 In main street Jamestown the sandstone Kidwell Memorial Church can be seen which was named in his memory, as is the adjacent Kidwell Street.
 Jamestown, Eastern Cape – Wikipedia, Miss Wagenaar’s book) “Jamestown 1874-1974”, 06 | KIDWELL Alexander James, died 1912 and Jane Wills ORCHARD, died 1922, married 1867 Fort Beaufort | The eGGSA Bible Collection | eGGSA.org